kkolodziejczak/XamarinIoCNavigation/README.md

 ```

 ### Some Improvements ###
-To keep this package universal ass possible.
+To keep this package universal as possible.
 We use strings to navigate but they are not as easy to use as enums.
 There is easy fix for that.
 You can create _extension methods_ for all methods of `INavigationService` and use enum instead of string for all pages that You want to use.
 ##### TestDI.Common.NavigationServiceExtensions.cs #####
 ```C#
     public enum ApplicationPage